Mobile Nav Trigger

 Why take part?

-During the residency, teachers will learn about and receive resources for the classroom including science engagement activities, science capital teaching approaches, and lesson plan kits developed by teachers for teachers that are linked with the primary and junior cycle science curricula.
+Participants will learn about and receive resources for the classroom, including science engagement activities and lesson plan kits developed by teachers for teachers, that are linked with the primary and junior cycle science curricula.
+Teachers and their students also have the opportunity to attend interactive workshops at science centres/exhibits across Ireland.

-Teachers will work directly with CÚRAM researchers to develop high quality content for the classroom that is relevant, engaging, and practical to use.
-The content developed during the residency will be shared with all participants and their schools.
-Lesson plan kits developed from previous years’ teachers including homeschooling resources and Irish versions can be downloaded at:
+Teachers will collaborate with scientific researchers to develop engaging and relevant educational materials to enrich classroom instruction and spark students’ interest.
+Lesson plan kits developed from previous years’ teachers including Irish versions can be downloaded at:

 www.curamdevicesengage.ie/teachers-in-residence/